 - Electricity generated from solar complements the biogas currently produced at the plant, which collectively enables the plant to produce up to 50% of the power required to operate the facility at all times (night and day).

 - When operating at full output, the solar panels will produce enough electricity to provide up to 100% of the plant’s energy needs during the day.

 - Solar array will result in electricity savings of $110,000 per annum or $3 million over 25 years.

 - The solar array enhances the plant’s ability to export excess energy to the power grid, particularly during peak summer demand, providing extra capacity to the state’s electricity network.

-- Western Water’s reduction target is in line with current Victorian Government policy that calls for a carbon neutral state economy by 2050.
+- Greater Western Water’s reduction target is in line with current Victorian Government policy that calls for a carbon neutral state economy by 2050.
 As the water industry constitutes a significant proportion of the Victorian government’s emissions, water authorities have developed 2025 greenhouse gas reduction pledges.

 - As part of construction, 1368 solar panels were installed covering an area of 4,000 square metres, which is equivalent to about three Olympic sized swimming pools.